The Pyramid at the End of the World

 "The Pyramid at the End of the World" is the seventh episode of the tenth series of the British science fiction television series Doctor Who.
 It was written by Peter Harness and Steven Moffat and broadcast on 27 May 2017 on BBC One.
 "The Pyramid at the End of the World" received generally positive reviews from television critics.

 The Doctor (Peter Capaldi) investigates how a pyramid appeared in Turmezistan overnight and confronts an ancient enemy ready to destroy humanity.
-It is the second of three loosely connected episodes called "The Monks Trilogy".
+It is the second of three connected episodes known as "The Monks Trilogy".